yamigr/pusudb/README.md

 ## Client http or websocket

-It's possible to query the pusudb with a http-request or websocket.
-The response is a json-object.
+With http it's possible to query the pusudb with a request-response-pattern like REST.

-With websockets it's possible to subscribe the keys in the storage.
+With websockets the pusudb can additionally serve a publish-subscribe-pattern.
-When the values changes by another update or put, the socket will receive the actual data.
+When a ws-client subscribe a key and another client put or update the certain value over http or ws, all subscribed ws-client on the certain key receive the actual data.
+Yaami

 ### Example request and response

-Query-testing can be done with Postman or any websocket-addon in the browser.
+The api can be tested with Postman or any websocket-addon in the browser.

 ```
 HTTP

+GET
 URL: http://localhost:3000/db/get?key=person:inMdrWPDv
 Response: {
             "err": null,